anee127/Milestone-Project-3/TESTING.md

 # Automated Testing

 - [W3C Markup Validation](https://validator.w3.org/) was used to validate HTML code of the deployed website.
 One error appeared stating Duplicate attribute: class. this was fixed by removing the duplicate class.
-- [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS.
-One error occurred stating Value Error : letter-spacing only 0 can be a unit.
-You must put a unit after your number : 0.4.
+- [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to validate CSS from the deployed website.
+The only errors occured were from 3rd party links: FontAwesome and Materialize.
 - [JShint](https://jshint.com/) was used to validate the JavaScript.
 One warning message occurred - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 - [PEP8 Online](http://pep8online.com/) was used to validate python code in the app.py file.
 No errors occurred.